emilybliu/squirrel-catcher/README.md

 This is a fun game where a squirrel catches leaves and acorns and avoids bats.
+To play, download the files and ensure pygame is installed.

 Created by Allison Salata and Emily Liu for Intro to Programming at UVA.